JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 $('#id').toggle();
 ```

-Because jQuery is already imported, there is no need to do so, on the contrary, importing it again will impact load time and might clash with the pre-existing version.
+Because jQuery\index{jQuery} is already imported, there is no need to do so, on the contrary, importing it again will impact load time and might clash with the pre-existing version.
 Below we create a Shiny application containing a message handler to toggle (show or hide element depending on its state) at the click of a button.

 ```r
 library(shiny)